WeblateOrg/weblate/docs/admin/machine.rst

 Weblate has built in support for several machine translation services and it's up to the administrator to enable them.
 The services have different terms of use, so please check whether you are allowed to use them before enabling them in Weblate.
-The individual services are enabled using :setting:`MACHINE_TRANSLATION_SERVICES`.
+The individual services are enabled using :setting:`MT_SERVICES`.

 The source language can be configured at :ref:`project`.